 - Child-friendly complaint form (Word) – use this form if you are a child or young person in care and are unhappy about something that has happened at QCAT.

-For registry complaints, we will acknowledge your complaint within 5 working days.
+For registry complaints, we will aim to acknowledge your complaint within 5 working days.
 Depending on the type and complexity of your complaint, a full response may take some time.

 If you have a complaint about the conduct of a QCAT member or adjudicator in connection with the performance of their duties, please: